jcoliz/MsSentinel.BanffProtect/docs/Tech-Check.md

 ## Onward!

 Congratulations!
-You've met all the prerequisities, and now you're ready to set up the lab.
+You've met all the prerequisities, and now you're ready to set up the demo.
 Continue here: [Lab Setup](../README.md#setup)